pwikapanel/illustrator-panel/README.md

 **Svija Tools 1.0**
 -------------------

+it all works, but I am iterating through the artboards for no reason.

+I should just delete the files quickly, then save in a single go

+* * * * *

 **NEW BRANCH:** dedicated to saving using artboards.

 **Save as SVG** saves artwork from all artboards, even if it is outside the artboards.